Powderhorn-Safety-Collective/PowderhornSafetyCollective/README.md

   ```
   SERVER_SESSION_SECRET=longComplexString

-  Replace `superDuperSecret` with some long random string to keep the application secure.
+  Replace `longComplexString` with some long random string to keep the application secure.
 - Start postgres if not running already by using `brew services start postgresql`
 - Run `npm run server`
 - Run `npm run client`